-Washington state to get $95 million settlement against Monsanto over PCBs
+Washington state wins $95 million settlement against Monsanto over PCBs

 Monsanto, which is now owned by the Germany corporation Bayer, will pay $95 million to settle Washington’s legal complaint, according to a news release from the attorney general’s office.
 At least $60 million of that money will go into the state’s general fund, and Ferguson is urging legislators to use that money for environmental cleanup of PCB contamination.

+“The environmental damage to our Lower Duwamish Waterway totals in the hundreds of millions of dollars,” said Dan Nolte, a spokesman for the city attorney’s office.
+“The cost to reduce PCBs identified in the City’s stormwater system is very high, and we will continue spending millions until PCB contamination remediation is complete.”

+Nolte said the case could go to trial as soon as next year, and that the city remains open to settlement, but that the “numbers discussed need to be commensurate with the damages endured.”

-Bayer on Wednesday also announced it would pay $10.9 billion to settle a federal lawsuit over Roundup, a weedkiller manufactured by Monsanto.
+Bayer also announced it would pay up to $10.9 billion to settle a federal lawsuit over Roundup, a weedkiller manufactured by Monsanto.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.